Rylith/TouchpadTestV2/README.md

 ### On Windows

-- Open the "pointing" project with Visual Studio in libpointing directory
+- Open the "pointing" project with Visual Studio in 'libpointing' directory
 - Choose "Release x86" and Generate->"Generate pointing"
 - Choose "Release x64" (if your system runs on a 64 bits architecture) and Generate->"Generate pointing"
 - You can close the project